RybergGroup/phylommand/README.md

 Notice that these are not time reversible models.
 You may change the alphabet given to -a if you are working with other type of characters.

+#Miscellaneous
+Phylommand work on fully resolved (bifurcating) trees and will arbitrarily resolve any polytomies.
+This needs to be especially considered when defining or queering monophyletic groups.

+Phylommand does not handle : ; , ( ) [ ] and white space in tip names very well.
+So avoid these characters, even if the names are surrounded by ' or ".
+It handles white space better in nexus format than in newick format, using the translate NEXUS command.

+Treeator uses the NLOPT LN_NELDERMEAD algorithm for optimization (Nelder JA & Mead R. 1965.
+A simplex method for function minimization.
+The Computer J. 7:308 -313).

+Treeator only do likelihood on one character at the time.
+If given a multi character matrix it will calculate the likelihood of the first character.
+This may change in future editions, so do not count on this behaviour.

+Treeator calculate likelihoods even if there are negative branches in the tree.
+So look out for warnings about negative branches.

+The neighbour-joining implementation will produce the optimal solution, even if this include negative branches.

+When colon (:) is used to separate options in extra arguments, back slash (\) can be used as an escape character or to help denote newline (\n/\r) and tab (\t).
+The special meaning of the back slash can be escaped by a back slash.

+It is possible to run rudisvg on ubuntu on windows using the Xming X11 server.
+You then need to set the DISPLAY parameter in your bash window by:

+    export DISPLAY=:0

+This option is not officially supported by Windows and may not work on all machines.

+The MAD score calculated in pairalign is only approximate, the precision needs to be set at compile time.
+To change the precision change the value of precision at line 33 in align_group.h (default 10000 i.e. 0.001).
+If clustering the calculation of MAD only include pairs that have a lower similarity than the cut off.
+If all your sequences are clustered together, the alignment group will be empty (this is also the case if no taxonomy was read).

+The calculation of decisiveness is based on randomly generated topologies.
+And is thus only an estimation.
+To increase the precision increase the number of iterations.

+Empty trees are printed as -1;.
+You may get this, for example, if you do nni on branch 1, and the sister lineage only have one tip (i.e. is a terminal branch).

+If treebender gets a tip name that it does not recognize it usually just ignore it.
+So if a taxon to recognize the most recent common ancestor is misspelt it is just ignored (show must go on).

+When drawing printing trees in SVG (and HTML) and there is no branch length, all branches will be printed with the length 0.
+To change this you can use the --set_branch_lengths option in treebender, for example setting all branch lengths to 1.